spring1843/go-dsa/graph/README.md

 * Forward edge: v is a decedent of u, 1 to 8
 * Cross edge: all other edges, 5 to 4

-If a DFS algorithm identifies a back edge, it indicates that the graph is cyclic.
+Discovery of a back edge in a DFS algorithm indicates a cyclic graph.

 ### Dijkstra's Algorithm